NetApp/netapp-astra-toolkits/docs/toolkit/manage/README.md

 ## App

 To manage an app, you must first gather the [app ID](../list/README.md#apps).
 The app must be in a "discovered" state, not in an "ignored" state.
+After an application is managed, it is recommended to [create a protectionpolicy](../create/README.md#protectionpolicy) for the app.

 Command usage: